Complete Guide to Salesforce Documentation

 Step 1: Build a Metadata Dictionary

 It all starts with Org Discovery.
 You need to build a metadata dictionary that will also create a lot of automated documentation – saving you a huge amount of work.
-Then you can use it to link your manual documentation.
+Then you can use it to add or link your documentation.
 Here are a few considerations on metadata dictionaries based on our analysis of over 15 billion metadata items:

 • You need a metadata dictionary for each Salesforce org: Production and Sandbox.